-- " Use of Government Motor Vehicles (GMV) is subject to close scrutiny and substantiated misuse has severe consequences.
-GMVs should not be assigned based on grade, prestige, or personal convenience. - " Use of domicile-to-duty (DTD) transportation must be specifically approved by SecAF and Congressional notification is required - " Commanders with permanently assigned GMVs to facilitate 24/7 communications must not take the GMV to a personal residence to avoid the perception of DTD utilization - " Use of GMVs by permanent party personnel is limited to official purposes and does not include many morale and social events
+- " Use of GMVs is subject to close scrutiny and substantiated misuse has severe consequences.
+GMVs should not be assigned based on grade, prestige, or personal convenience. - " Use of domicile-to-duty (DTD) transportation must be specifically approved by Secretary of the Air Force (SecAF) and Congressional notification is required - " Commanders with permanently assigned GMVs to facilitate 24/7 communications should not take the GMV to a personal residence to avoid the perception of DTD utilization - " Use of GMVs by permanent party personnel is limited to official purposes and does not include many morale and social events